Looking ahead, in 2018-19 we aim to:

 Expand the provision of our social enterprise

-Venture Mòr enters a year of consolidation, building on developments during 2016-17.
+Following its pilot year, wilderness therapy enters its second year of trading.
+There are a greater volume of enquiries and the enquiring customers are better informed.
+Due to the success of programmes in 2017/18, Venture Mòr now has data and anecdotal evidence to support the programme.
+In 2018/19 we will further refine the programme adding additional wilderness therapy services.
+To support the growth of wilderness therapy Venture Mòr will consider the business case for establishing a therapeutic practice based in Edinburgh.
+This will wrap around our programmes and also allow further product development.
 Hartfield House continues to be busy and we aim to improve facilities for cyclists and grow the wedding, small meeting and retreat market.
 Marketing efforts will be targeted towards attracting more groups to the hostel, increasing the length of visitors’ stay and capitalising on the North Coast 500 by providing appropriate services and links with the local community.
 Plans are at an advanced stage to roll out the now fully developed Wilderness Therapy programme whilst seeking new business and partnership opportunities.
-Presenting as the leading Wilderness Therapy model in the UK, Venture Mòr will trial a clinical assessment tool to support evidence gathering and build on the success of our pilot programmes.